buehler/mse-master-thesis/sections/04_implementation.md

 {@fig:04_trusted_comm_contracts} shows how the systems interact with the contract repository.
 There are two different trust zones, each of which contains its own "main" PKI.
 The PKI generate a CA certificate root and create client certificates for the services within the same trust zone.
 An admin can create a trust contract between the two trust zones and stores the contract in the repository.
 Contract providers (for each service) can then fetch the contracts and provide a client certificate and a certificate chain to validate incoming client certificates.

-## Trusted Distributed Authentication Mesh
+## A Trusted Distributed Authentication Mesh

 One issue with the Distributed Authentication Mesh is that the identity of a user is sent to a specific target service.
 This service has no means to verify that the sender is actually part of the mesh itself [@buehler:CommonIdentity].
 Inside the same trust zone, the service can trust the sender if it is not publicly exposed.
 But, the use-case of the mesh includes communication between different trust zones.
 Therefore, the service must be able to verify that the sender is part of the mesh.
 With the mentioned contracts and the contract repository, it is possible for all participants to fetch a list of contracts.
 The contracts include the public certificates of all participating PKIs.
 Thus, it is possible for an application to call an API in a distant trust zone and verify that the sender is part of the mesh.